Diving hazards: Loss of body heat

+To the water

 Water conducts heat from the diver 25 times more effectively than air, which can lead to hypothermia even in mild water temperatures.
 Symptoms of hypothermia include impaired judgment and dexterity, which can quickly become deadly in an aquatic environment.
 In all but the warmest waters, divers need the thermal insulation provided by wetsuits or drysuits.
 For extreme exposure, active heating can be provided by chemical heat packs or battery powered heated underwear, or by hot-water suits.

 In the case of a wetsuit, the suit is designed to minimise heat loss.
 Wetsuits are usually made of foamed neoprene that has small closed bubbles, generally containing nitrogen, trapped in it during the manufacturing process.
 The poor thermal conductivity of this expanded cell neoprene means that wetsuits reduce loss of body heat by conduction to the surrounding water.
 The neoprene, and to a larger extent the nitrogen gas in the bubbles, function as an insulator.
-The effectiveness of the insulation is reduced when the suit is compressed due to depth, as the nitrogen filled bubbles are then smaller and the compressed gas conducts heat better.
+The effectiveness of the insulation is reduced when the suit is compressed due to depth, as the nitrogen filled bubbles are then smaller and the compressed gas in them conducts heat better.
 The second way in which wetsuits can reduce heat loss is to trap the water which leaks into the suit.
-Body heat then heats the trapped water, and provided the suit is reasonably well-sealed at all openings (neck, wrists, ankles, zippers and overlaps with other suit components), this water remains inside the suit and is not replaced by more cold water, which would also take up body heat, and this helps reduce the rate of heat loss.
-This principle is applied in the "Semi-Dry" wetsuit.
+Body heat is then lost to heat the trapped water, and provided the suit is reasonably well-sealed at all openings (neck, wrists, ankles, zippers and overlaps with other suit components), this water mostly remains inside the suit and is not replaced by more cold water, which would take up more body heat, and this helps reduce the rate of heat loss.
+This principle is specifically applied in the "Semi-Dry" wetsuit.
+The insulation value of the water trapped in the suit is negligible.
 Use of a wetsuit can add the hazard of loss of buoyancy due to suit compression with depth.

-A dry suit functions by keeping the diver dry.
+A dry suit functions by keeping the diver and their insulating garments dry.
 The suit is waterproof and sealed so that water cannot penetrate the suit.
-Special purpose undergarments are usually worn under a dry suit to keep a layer of air between the diver and the suit for thermal insulation.
+Special purpose undergarments are usually worn under a dry suit to hold a layer of gas between the diver and the suit for thermal insulation.
 Some divers carry an extra gas bottle dedicated to filling the dry suit, which may contain argon gas, because it is a better insulator than air.
 Dry suits should not be inflated with gases containing helium as it is a good thermal conductor.

 Dry suits fall into two main categories: